kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 ##### kubestellar-ensure-kcp-server-creds usage

-This command is given exactly one thing on the command line, a DNS domain name.
+This command is given exactly one thing on the command line, a SubjectAlternativeName in OpenSSL syntax.
+For example, `IP:192.168.1.42` or `DNS:myhost.my.org`.
+In the case of a domain name, the `DNS:` prefix can be omitted.
 This command creates --- or re-uses if it finds already existing --- a private key and public X.509 certificate for the kcp server to use.
-The certificate has exactly one SubjectAlternativeName, which is of the DNS form and specifies the given domain name.
+The certificate has exactly one SubjectAlternativeName, the one given on the command line.
 For example: `kubestellar-ensure-kcp-server-creds foo.bar` creates a certificate with one SAN, commonly rendered as `DNS:foo.bar`.

 This command uses a Public Key Infrastructure (PKI) and Certificate Authority (CA) implemented by